 I know little more about leblebi than what I’ve read in Twelve Recipes and the few recipes I’ve found online, but from what I gather it originates in Tunisia, is typically served at breakfast, and welcomes many a garnish: poached or hard-boiled eggs, a sprinkling of cumin or capers, a drizzle of olive oil or harissa, toasted bread, preserved lemon, tinned fish, or pickled vegetables.

 I served it solely with Peternell’s simple homemade harissa and mopped it all up with tarka flatbreads.

 This is the leblebi on day 2 — it thickens considerably as it sits.
 Thin with more water to taste or leave it thick and stewy.

 Peternell gives two methods for making harissa; see recipe below:

-In place of the crushed tomatoes, the original recipe calls for chopped or grated tomatoes or 1/2 cup of roasted tomato puree.
-I found the canned, crushed tomatoes to work just fine.
+The original recipe calls for chopped or grated tomatoes or 1/2 cup of roasted tomato puree.
+I find the canned, crushed tomatoes to work just as well.

 Peternell suggests a few other serving ideas: croutons, a poached egg or hard-boiled egg, a sprinkling of ground cumin, oil and capers.
-I kept it simple with the harissa, which I think would be fine to buy if you have a source.
+I keep it simple and swirl in some harissa, which is now readily available at most markets.

 - 1 lb. dried chickpeas